wutipong/msdfgen/README.md

 # Multi-channel signed distance field generator

+> note 1: This is a simplified fork of https://github.com/Chlumsky/msdfgen/ .
+It is not as feature-completed as the upstream and is not meant to be.

+> note 2: This fork focus on the library path.
+The utility has been removed.

 This is a utility for generating signed distance fields from vector shapes and font glyphs, which serve as a texture representation that can be used in real-time graphics to efficiently reproduce said shapes.
 Although it can also be used to generate conventional signed distance fields best known from